SseEpIdEh/Game/README.md

 **Contributions**
 Contributions to this repository are welcome!
 If you have any improvements, bug fixes, or additional features to add, please feel free to create a pull request.
 Let's work together to make this Blackjack game even more exciting.

+***Number Guessing Game**
+Welcome to the Number Guessing Game project!
+This repository contains a Python script that allows you to play a simple number guessing game.
+Try to guess the randomly generated number within a specified number of turns.

+Features
+*Random number generation: A random number between 1 and 100 is generated for each game.
+*Difficulty levels: Choose between easy and hard difficulty levels, which determine the number of turns you have.
+*User input validation: The game validates user input to ensure it is a valid integer.
+*Turn tracking: The game keeps track of the number of turns remaining and displays it to the player.

+'## Game outcome: The game informs the player whether they guessed the correct number or ran out of turns.##'

+**Installation**
+To run the Number Guessing Game script, you need to have Python 3 installed on your machine.
+Clone this repository or download the number_guessing_game.py file to your local environment.